-As we find ourselves in a second national lockdown and with cases of Covid-19 still on the rise across the country, I wanted to update you on the measures we are taking and reassure you that the safety and wellbeing of our residents and staff remain our number one priority.
+As we find ourselves in a third national lockdown and with cases of Covid-19 at a record high across the country, I wanted to update you on the measures we are taking and reassure you that the safety and wellbeing of our residents and staff remain our number one priority.

-Our amazing teams are working tirelessly to deliver exceptional care, putting our residents at the heart of everything they do to ensure they continue to feel safe and happy, and to enable them to enjoy a fulfilling life in our homes.
+Our amazing teams continue to work tirelessly to deliver exceptional care, putting our residents at the heart of everything they do to ensure they continue to feel safe and happy, and to enable them to enjoy a fulfilling life in our homes.

-We continue to have ample PPE and we are routinely testing all our staff on a weekly basis, and our residents on a 4-weekly basis, as per the latest government guidelines.
+PPE remains in good supply and we are routinely testing all our staff before, during and after their working week.
+Our residents are also tested in accordance with the latest government guidelines.
 These tests ensure any positive tests are identified much earlier and allow us to respond quickly to be certain we do everything we can to reduce the risk of Covid-19 being transmitted within our homes.
 We continually review and adapt our infection control policies and we are confident that these are in line with current guidance.

-- All visits must be booked in advance with the home manager to enable us to safely manage the visit and ensure the necessary hygiene measures are in place
+- All visits must be booked in advance with the home manager to safely manage the visit and ensure the necessary hygiene measures are in place

 - Visitors must ensure the appropriate PPE is worn and used correctly– in this situation it should be an appropriate form of protective face covering – and good hand hygiene for all visitors